 What is HomeAid Northern Virginia?

-HomeAid Northern Virginia is a small non-profit organization that leverages the resources of the homebuilding community and its corporate partners to conduct major renovations to homeless shelters, transitional houses and other facilities that help homeless people gain stability and a roof over their heads.
-HomeAid’s partners and resources help to significantly reduce the construction costs to care provider organizations, thereby allowing them to redirect those dollars back into programs and services for homeless families and individuals.
+HomeAid Northern Virginia is a small non-profit organization that leverages the resources of the homebuilding community and its corporate partners to conduct major renovations to all housing projects for the homeless.
+The shelter projects help families and individuals gain stability and a place to thrive.
+HomeAid’s partners and resources help to significantly reduce the construction costs to service provider organizations, allowing them to redirect those dollars back into programs and services for homeless families and individuals.

 HomeAid Northern Virginia is committed to helping local charitable organizations provide quality housing for families and individuals to help minimize the effects of homelessness and give them the opportunity to improve their lives.

-- Partnered with eight builders and more than 100 trade partners to complete eight shelter projects – an investment of more than $1 million in Northern Virginia communities that helped more than 2,100 families and individuals.
+- Partnered with 14 builders and more than 100 trade partners to complete 14 shelter projects – an investment of more than $1.6 million in Northern Virginia communities that helped more than 240 families and individuals.

-- Delivered $615,000 in project savings to the shelters—funds that they used for food, utilities, childcare, counseling, training, education and other services for homeless clients.
+- Delivered over $1 million in project savings to the shelters—funds that they used for food, utilities, childcare, counseling, training, education, and other services for homeless clients.

-- Supplied, through Women Giving Back, 75,000+ items of clothing and accessories to more than 2,000 women and children.
+- Supplied, through Women Giving Back, 75,000+ items of clothing and accessories to approximately 2,000 women and children.

 When was the organization started?

-HomeAid Northern Virginia was started in 2001 by the members of the Northern Virginia Building Industry Association (NVBIA), and since then has completed 77 projects valued at $12 million.
+HomeAid Northern Virginia was started in 2001 by the members of the Northern Virginia Building Industry Association (NVBIA), and since then has completed 86 projects valued at more than $12 million.
 HomeAid Northern Virginia is a chapter of HomeAid America.
-Our projects range from small kitchen and bathroom remodels to large new construction projects valued at more than $2 million.
+Our projects range from small kitchen and bathroom remodels to large new construction projects valued at over $2 million.

 What type of housing organizations benefit from HomeAid’s work?